mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 <details>
     <summary><strong>Use-it-or-lose-it tendency</strong></summary>
     <br>

+A skill degrades unless we practice it.

+For example, if you don't fly as a pilot very often, you should not fly as a pilot at all.
+To be a successful investor, you must commit your time and energy to real or paper investing on a regular basis.

 The less we use something, such as a skill, the less useful and honed it will become.
 It is good practice for us to work on our lesser-used skills so that we have them available to us when we need them.